Resources

 • Good title: The seller has the legal right to sell the property with clear title (subject to stated encumbrances).

-Breach of representations and warranties can give the buyer legal recourse after closing, including potential lawsuits for damages or specific performance.
+Breach of representations and warranties can give the buyer legal recourse after closing, including potential lawsuits for damages.

 Property Taxes